 No matter which of the many types of eCommerce businesses you’ve chosen to run, there is one aspect customers care about the most.
 That is getting their products conveniently and on time.

 Keeping your shipping costs under control is one of the most important factors of any eCommerce venture.
-If you're wondering, "How much does it cost to ship a package?", you ought to know how to calculate shipping costs, especially if you're learning how to ship large items or how to ship a package for the first time.
+If you're wondering, "How much does it cost to mail a package?", you ought to know how to calculate shipping costs, especially if you're learning how to ship large items or how to ship a package for the first time.

 How to Calculate Shipping Costs for Online Store

 Four out of 10 customers say they’re willing to pay extra for same-day shipping and about 72% of customers look for free shipping when shopping online.
 Offering free shipping creates an optimal website experience for customers because they have the option to shop without worrying about shipping fees This means shipping should be a prominent focus of both your eCommerce business plan and warehouse organization strategies.

 Every eCommerce business’s shipping methods are going to differ based on products sold, carriers used, and product destinations.
 However, you can use tried-and-true shipping principles to determine the shipping costs of your own online store.

 While the type of products you sell often dictates your shipping approach, there are five common shipping methodologies:

 - Flat rate shipping.
 This shipping option delivers goods to customers for a specific, rounded cost.
 Flat rate shipping often incentivizes buyers to purchase more knowing that shipping cost won’t increase with basket size.
 Business owners know they’ll pay more for larger orders but make up the difference with smaller orders.
 This option is common when learning how to print shipping labels at home.
 Flat rate also works well for smaller items, like if you're learning how to ship cookies.